Massachusetts native James Nihan began playing guitar

 Jon Pousette-Dart, John Scott Sherrill, Jess Leary and Robert Ellis Orrall.

-he now brings his songwriting workshops into schools across the country.
+he brings his songwriting workshops into schools across the country.
 He

 has worked with patients in addiction and psychiatric treatment, where poetry and